mix3d/promiscuous/README.md

 var Promise = require('promiscuous-umd');
 ```

-A minified version is built on install, but can be re-built with:
+A minified version is built on install (dist/promiscuous-min.js), but can be re-built with:
 ```bash
 $ build/build.js
 ```